10 financial tips for financial independence for women

 In today's society, at the end of the day, money rules the world.
-It plays out in politics, businesses and also consciously or subconsciously in our personal relationships.
-Each and everyone of us has set a financial goal you’d like to accomplish one day.
-For some of us these goals stay dreams forever.
+It plays a role in politics, in business, in our careers and also consciously or unconsciously in our personal relationships.
+Each of us has set a financial goal that you would like to achieve one day.
+For some of us, these goals remain dreams forever.

 So where’s the problem?
 Until now, women didn’t have the urge to invest their money.
 We keep 71% of our money in a way it can’t grow but rather often depreciates - in cash.
 This way we are losing money, rather than growing it.
 That is one of many reasons why we retire with two thirds the money of men (Nonetheless we live longer than men).

 That’s the reason why we’re keen on giving you 10 financial tips in order to achieve whatever you’re craving for.

 One of the ways fixing the gender salary gap between men and women is to fix the gender investing gap.
 We’re writing the year 2020 and we’ve already come a long way.
 Arguably, this generation of women may be the most powerful ever.
 We women have accomplished more than ever, the wave of empowerment is more important than ever and we are more educated and pride than ever.
 When it comes down to investing money however, it feels like we’re stuck in the last century.
 According to a new report from UBS, 85% of women believe that their husbands know more about financial matters and that’s the reason why over 50% of married women leave investment and long-term financial planning decisions to their spouses.

 We at Marmot worked with women at many stages and ages of their wealth-building process and we’ve spent a lot of time with those throwing themselves into the crazy world of investing for the first time.
 After years of experience here are 10 things we need you to know:

 1. Abandon shame